CongducPham/LowCostLoRaGw/README.md

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/connect-radio-rpi.png)

-Or you can of course use our RFM95 breakout PCB that can be directly connected to the RPI GPIO header.
+**Or you can of course use our RFM95 breakout PCB that can be directly connected to the RPI GPIO header**.

 Installing the latest gateway version
 =====================================